SyracuseArts.Net logo

 220 E. Fayette St., Syracuse

-Concert featuring the winners of the Israel/Pellman Prizes — Ignacio Rosado and Edward Lu — and the Armando Bayolo harpsichord concerto, (Unplanned) Obsolescence, featuring by Ryan Chan.
+Concert featuring the winners of the Israel/Pellman Prizes — Warp Acoustics by Ignacio Rosado and leaf litter by Edward Lu — plus the Armando Bayolo harpsichord concerto, (Unplanned) Obsolescence, featuring Ryan Chan.

 Save to Google calendar Save to desktop calendar